-Reduction percentages in traffic deaths in the Netherlands of more than 30 per cent and 40 per cent from 1998 through 2007 compared to business-asusual levels have been estimated for policy interventions coming from or inspired by the Sustainable Safety vision (Weijermars and van Schagen, 2009; Weijermars and Wegman, 2011).
+Reduction percentages in traffic deaths in the Netherlands of more than 30% and 40% from 1998 through 2007 compared to business-as-usual levels have been estimated for policy interventions coming from or inspired by the Sustainable Safety vision (Weijermars and van Schagen, 2009; Weijermars and Wegman, 2011).
 Setting the societal cost of the investments alongside the societal benefits of the fatalities, injured and crashes saved shows that these interventions are socially cost-effective.
 The benefit-cost ratio is highly positive, around 4:1 (Weijermars and van Schagen, 2009).